danielbinschmid/resnet-numpy-cifar10/README.md

 ## Setup

+0. Clone this repository.
+Note: Dataset is managed with `git lfs` and pulled together with the code when cloning this repository.
-1. Create a fresh python virtual environment with python version 3.10.14 and source environment.
+1. Create a fresh python virtual environment with python version 3.10.13 and source environment.
 2. Setup environment with _poetry_

 ```s